Medical expert of the article

 Antibiotics

-Antibiotic therapy is appropriate for bacterial sialadenitis and depends on the severity of the infectious process.
-[8]
+Antibiotic therapy is appropriate for bacterial sialadenitis and depends on the severity of the infectious process. [ 8 ]

 Amoxiclav |

-The preparation of amoxicillin and clavulanic acid is prescribed to adults orally at a daily dosage of 1500 mg (divided into two doses).
+The drug amoxicillin and clavulanic acid is prescribed to adults orally in a daily dosage of 1500 mg (divided into two doses).
 Side effects in the form of nausea or diarrhea are mild and pass quickly.
 To prevent these reactions, the drug is recommended to be taken with food. |

 Sulbactomax |

-Sulbactam and ceftriaxone preparation for intramuscular injections.
-Daily dosage - 1-2 g, administration - every 24 hours.
+A preparation of sulbactam and ceftriaxone for intramuscular injections.
+Daily dosage is 1-2 g, administered every 24 hours.
 The duration of therapy is determined by the doctor.
 Possible side effects are more typical for long-term use.
-We are talking about candidiasis, mycosis, secondary fungal infections, enterocolitis, dyspepsia. |
+This includes candidiasis, mycosis, secondary fungal infections, enterocolitis, and dyspepsia. |

 Piperacillin-Tazobactam |

-A combined antibacterial drug that is administered to patients in the form of intravenous infusions every 8 hours for 4.5 g.
+A combined antibacterial drug that is administered to patients as intravenous infusions every 8 hours at 4.5 g.
 The daily dose can be changed by the doctor depending on the severity of the infection.
 Possible side effects: diarrhea, nausea, vomiting, skin rashes. |

 Physiotherapy treatment

-At the initial stage of the inflammatory process at elevated body temperature, physiotherapy is not used.
+At the initial stage of the inflammatory process with elevated body temperature, physiotherapy is not used.
 The patient is recommended to drink alkaline mineral waters (such as Borjomi) against the background of drug treatment.
 From about 3-4 days, it is possible to use UHF therapy in a non-thermal dose, electrophoresis of anti-inflammatory drugs.

-- Ultrasound therapy with an intensity of 0.05-0.2 W / cm², up to 5 minutes, a course of 10 sessions.
+- Ultrasound therapy with an intensity of 0.05-0.2 W/cm², duration up to 5 minutes, course of 10 sessions.

-- Electrophoresis 3% potassium iodide, lasting 20 minutes, a course of 10-12 sessions.
+- Electrophoresis of 3% potassium iodide, lasting 20 minutes, in a course of 10-12 sessions.

 Salivary gland massage for sialadenitis

-Intraoral (intrabuccal) massage improves blood and lymph flow, stimulates bioactive points, improves the function of the salivary gland.
+Intraoral (intrabuccal) massage improves blood and lymph flow, stimulates bioactive points, and improves the function of the salivary gland.
 The procedure is carried out in several stages, including general warming up of soft tissues, work with the salivary glands and muscles, and impact on the exit points of the cranial nerves.

 The salivary glands are massaged with gentle movements, starting from the periphery to the area of the excretory ducts.